Mongolia Reports Highest Daily COVID-19 Infections - UrduPoint

 Mongolia detected 108 new COVID-19 cases in the last 24 hours, its highest daily COVID-19 infections, raising its national tally to 3,336, the country's National Center for Communicable Diseases (NCCD) said on Monday

-ULAN BATOR, March 8 (APP - UrduPoint / Pakistan Point News - 8th Mar, 2021 ) :Mongolia detected 108 new COVID-19 cases in the last 24 hours, its highest daily COVID-19 infections, raising its national tally to 3,336, the country's National Center for Communicable Diseases (NCCD) said on Monday.
+ULAN BATOR (APP - UrduPoint / Pakistan Point News - 8th Mar, 2021 ) :Mongolia detected 108 new COVID-19 cases in the last 24 hours, its highest daily COVID-19 infections, raising its national tally to 3,336, the country's National Center for Communicable Diseases (NCCD) said on Monday.

 Meanwhile, the death toll from the disease has risen to seven, the NCCD said in a statement.